Jun711/jun711.github.io/_posts/2019-02-20-how-to-set-ttl-for-amazon-dynamodb-entries.md

 ---

 ## Overview:
+Learn how to make Amazon DynamoDB(DDB) tables clean up itself.

 You can make Amazon DynamoDB table entries expire automatically by setting a time-to-live timestamp attribute.
 This timestamp is in [Unix Epoch time](https://en.wikipedia.org/wiki/Unix_time){:target="_blank"} format which is number of seconds that have elapsed since 1 January 1970 00:00:00.
 Your DDB entries will be scheduled to be deleted if current Unix Epoch time is greater than its time-to-live value.

 In case you wonder what epoch means, the [definition of Epoch on Google Dictionary](https://www.google.com/search?site=async/dictw&q=Dictionary#dobs=epoch){:target="_blank"} is `a period of time in history or a person's life, typically one marked by notable events or particular characteristics.`

 ## Possible use cases
-1. Keep only relatively new data for debugging.
+1. Keep only relatively new data for debugging or analytics.
 2. Expire users' periodic usage data so that usage quota can be reset at a specific time.
 3. Keep data temporary for pattern searching and usage tracking.